gleb-pp/edhub/content/docs/2025/edhub/week2.md

 | **Materials** | :ballot_box_with_check: Done in Week 1 | :white_check_mark: Done in Week 2 |
 | **Assignment** | :white_check_mark: Done in Week 2 | :black_square_button: Planned for Week 3 |
 | **Files** | :black_square_button: Planned for Week 3 | :black_square_button: Planned for Week 3 or Week 4 |

+Since the project is dynamically changed, we plan to develop a detailed backlog at the beginning of each week.
+The backlog for Week 2 [was developed](https://github.com/orgs/IU-Capstone-Project-2025/projects/14/views/1) on June 12.
+The backlog for Week 3 will be extended after the meeting with TA.

 # Individual contribution